cybersi/icp-guides/DFX_Wallet.md

 # DFX Identity and Cycles Wallet

 ## Create New Identity
+Your identity is required to interact with the Internet Computer network.
 To create a new identity in DFX, follow these steps:

 1. **Create the identity** by running:
    ```shell